Aninditaroy/Aninditaroy/README.md

 ###

 <p align="left">I'm Anindita.
 I'm a junior web developer and this is my GitHub profile.
-Here are some things you might want to know about me:<br><br>- I'm passionate about creating beautiful and functional websites using HTML, CSS, JavaScript, React, React Native, Node.js, and MongoDB.<br>- I'm currently learning NextJS, Medusa, and Liquid to expand my skills and build full-stack applications.<br>- I have some projects on my GitHub that showcase my work and learning progress.
+Here are some things you might want to know about me:<br><br>- I'm passionate about creating beautiful and functional websites using HTML, CSS, JavaScript, React, React Native, Node.js, and MongoDB.<br>- I'm currently learning NextJS, Medusa, Liquid, and TypeScript to expand my skills and build full-stack applications.<br>- I have some projects on my GitHub that showcase my work and learning progress.
 Feel free to check them out and give me feedback.<br>- I'm always eager to learn new things and improve myself as a developer and keep me updated on the latest trends and technologies.<br><br><br>Thank you for visiting my profile and have a great day! 😊</p>

 ###